-The illustration below is based on a Deferred Member, 19 years from normal retirement at age 65, with a current fund value of £10,560 and no further contributions.
-The table highlights the cumulative effect of costs and charges on the member's fund value for an investment in the default arrangement (the Standard Life Deposit and Treasury Fund), the Scottish Widows Abbey Retirement Fund (the most popular fund), the Standard Life Managed Fund (the most expensive fund), and the Scottish Widows Consensus Fund (the least expensive fund).
+The illustration below is based on a deferred Member, 18 years from normal retirement at age 65, with a current fund value of £10,280, and no further contributions.
+The illustration below shows the cumulative effect of costs and charges on the Member's fund value for an investment in the most popular fund, the Scottish Widows Abbey Retirement Fund.
+The tables below the illustration highlight the cumulative effect of costs and charges on the Member's fund value for an investment in the Default Arrangement (the Standard Life Deposit and Treasury Fund), the Scottish Widows Abbey Retirement Fund (the most popular fund), the Standard Life Managed Fund (the highest TER), and the Scottish Widows Consensus Fund (the lowest TER fund).